Yijiki/Cybersecurity-Lab-SIEM/docs/setup.md

 ### Step 2: Install Atomic Red Team

-Open PowerShell as Administrator on the Windows 11 VM and run the following to set the execution policy and install Atomic Red Team along with its test library:
+Open PowerShell as Administrator on the Windows 11 VM and run the following to set the execution policy and install Atomic Red Team:

 ```powershell
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser -Force